 A great way to remedy that is to keep Benadryl on you at all times, just in case.
 Also, it’s helpful to have an EpiPen at all times if prescribed.
 Now, depending on the severity of the reaction, you will want to first, either call 911 or go straight to the emergency room, and then give them a Benadryl or EpiPen to keep the reaction at bay until emergency services can treat your child.

 Broken bones are very common in kids, especially in kid athletes.
-Whether they’re playing basketball or football, or are involved in cheerleading and gymnastics, the strenuous physical activity that their bodies endure make them more susceptible to a broken bone.
+Whether they’re playing basketball or football, or are involved in cheerleading and gymnastics, the strenuous physical activity that their bodies endure make them more susceptible to a broken bone, and another possible trip to the emergency room.

 Now, kid athletes aren’t the only kids who get broken bones either.
 A broken bone can come from a bicycle accident or even slipping and falling in a store.
 Now a slip and fall in a store can be very tricky.
 If there was a slick spot on the floor of the store and there was no wet floor sign posted, and your child suffers an injury, then you would have to go beyond medical attention.